ch-stark/argocdpoliciesblog/blog.md

                               selfHeal: true
     ```

-4. There is the option to generate resources (e.g `Roles`, `Rolebindings`) in one or several namespaces based on namespace
+4. RHACM Policy framework provides the option to generate resources (e.g `Roles`, `Rolebindings`) in one or several namespaces
-   `names`, `labels` or `expressions`.
+    based on namespace `names`, `labels` or `expressions`.

     In RHACM version 2.6 - as you see below - we enhanced our `namespaceSelector` to chose namespaces also by `label` and          `expression` which gives you more flexibility on which namespaces you like to operate on:

     ```
        namespaceSelector:
          matchLabels:
            name: test2
          matchExpressions:
            key: name
            operator: In
            values: ["test1", "test2"]
     ```

 5. You have the capability to patch resources.
-This means if a Kubernetes-Object must contain certain values you specify          `musthave` in case you can tolerate other fields.
+This means if a Kubernetes-Object `must` contain certain values you specify        `musthave` in case you can tolerate other fields.
     Else - if the object must match exactly - you must specify `mustonlyhave`.

-    A often requested example is to disable the self-provisioner role from an existing OpenShift-Cluster:
+    A often requested example is to disable the `self-provisioner role` from an existing or newly created OpenShift-Cluster:

     ```
         metadata:
           name: policy-remove-self-provisioner
         spec:
-          remediationAction: inform
+          remediationAction: enforce
-          severity: low
+          severity: high
           object-templates:
             - complianceType: mustonlyhave
               objectDefinition: